2022 Peugeot 308: Lease deals now available

-Say hello to the stunning new Peugeot 308 hatchback.
-Featuring an all-new design, it gets two plug-in hybrid drivetrains too.
+Leasing plans for the new Peugeot 308 hatchback and estate are available now.
+Featuring an all-new design, the pair of new models get two plug-in hybrid drivetrains too.

 Peugeot 308 styling

 The new 308 is yards ahead of the outgoing model in the looks department.
 The new car takes all the best design elements of the 508 saloon and 3008 crossover and wraps the neatly into a Golf-sized hatchback.

 Up front there’s a striking grille design that sports the all-new Peugeot badge.
 A pair of slim headlights can be found either side, flanked by Peugeot’s sharp-looking daytime running lights.